Haoranwugithub/UWB_CSS342_2019_Fall/class4/homework/problem_1/readme.md

  */
 template <class T>
 bool SingleLinkedList<T>::remove(T val) {
-    // NOT IMPLEMENTED
+    // homework
-    return false;
+    return false; // place holder. change this in your homework }
-}
 ```
 The skeleton code is already provided and should not be modified.